 Some boxelder maple trees are male and some are female.
 The females bear blossoms that turn bright green when they are pollinated.
 They can add color to your spring garden.
 However, most experts do not recommend that gardeners begin boxelder maple tree growing, nor are they very popular garden plants.

 Boxelder maple tree facts tell us that these trees have brittle, weak wood.
 That means that the trees break easily in wind and ice storms.
 In addition, boxelder maple tree information confirms that the tree seeds, found in winged samaras, germinate very easily.
 This can make them a nuisance in a private garden.

 Finally, female trees attract boxelder bugs.
 These are insects some ½ inch (1 cm.) long that don’t cause many problems in the garden.
 However, boxelder bugs are problematic as winter comes on.
 They like to overwinter indoors, and you’ll likely find them inside your house.

 Boxelder Maple Tree Growing

 If you decide to plant one of these trees, you’ll need to get information about boxelder maple tree growing.
 Given the tree’s tolerance and adaptability, boxelder maple trees are not difficult to grow in the proper climate.

-These trees can grow in almost any mild, cool or cold region in the United States.
-In fact, they thrive in U.S. Department of Agriculture plant hardiness zones 2 through 9.
+These trees can grow in almost any mild, cool, or cold region in the United States.
+In fact, they thrive in USDA plant hardiness zones 2 through 9.

 Plant your boxelder near a stream or river, if possible.
 They tolerate most soils, including sand and clay, growing happily in dry or wet soil.
 However, they are sensitive to salt spray.